pardhu-1709/my-jenkins-project/README.md

 ---

-## How to Use
+## Cicd Pipeline Implimentation using Jenkins, Tomcat and Aws S3
 1. Configure Jenkins and create a pipeline.
-2. Connect your GitHub repository to Jenkins.
+2. Connect to GitHub repository to Jenkins.
 3. Build the project using the Jenkins job.
 4. Deploy the artifact to Tomcat server.
-5. Check the application running on your web browser.
+5. Check the application running on web browser.
 6. Confirm the artifact is saved in S3.

 ---